Have you ever made faux stained glass / suncatcher window displays with your children? This is a nice easy craft activity that toddlers can help with.

 These turned out to be really easy and effective.
 I just precut the ribbons to size, and showed JJ how to place them in horizontal lines, and she was able to actually do it all herself.
 It looks really striking on the window.

-Then I let her do the squiggly one to satisfy her rebellious streak.
+Then I let her do the squiggly one to help fend off her rebellious streak.

 Similar to ribbons, but even squigglier.
 I pre-cut the wool (or yarn) and asked JJ to put the pieces on one by one.
 She succeeded, mostly…